anvitamarla24/Info_Vis_Mini_Project_2/README.md

 * `d3` contains the D3 library.

 * `data` contains datasets used by the visualizations.
-The file `countries.json`, which is a GeoJSON file for world countries was derived from data from [Natural Earth](https://www.naturalearthdata.com).
+The file `countries.json` is a GeoJSON file for world countries which is derived from data from [Natural Earth](https://www.naturalearthdata.com).

 * `main.js` loads the datasets and then calls the visualization functions.